 きのこ帝国 (KINOKO TEIKOKU)

 Translated as “Mushroom Empire”, Kinoko Teikoku is a solid shoegaze/dream pop quartet.
 Featuring delicate female vocals floating around a wall of sound from distorted and passionately played guitars, the band creates creates an array of changing moods.
-With their last two albums released in 2014 and 2015, which I never could get into, Kinoko Teikoku has shifted to a much more poppy sound at the expense of the shoegazey elements.
-Therefore, my recommentation for a good starting point would be either their debut album “eureka” or “ロンググッドバイ” EP, both released in 2013.
+With their last two albums released in 2014 and 2015, Kinoko Teikoku has shifted to a much more poppy sound at the expense of the shoegazey elements.
+A good starting point would be either their debut album “eureka” or “ロンググッドバイ” EP, both released in 2013.

 What a ridiculously stellar band Kyojaku. is!
 This Japanese all-female math/post-rock quartet was formed in November 2008, when all its members were around 20 years old.
 I’m not sure if they disbanded or are still in the business, as they shut down their website a while ago, and their last online presence on Twitter was in 2014.

 The musicianship in this band is top notch.
 Umi’s piano work in Kyojaku. is similar in purpose to Dave Turncrantz’ drum work for Russian Circles, and Kyojaku. has an extraordinary ability to marry seesawing guitar riffs and rapid drumming to these frolicking piano motifs.
-The end result is a sonic parade to drag you out of any dark place—five stars all around.
+The end result is a sonic parade to drag you out of any dark place.

 Experimental rock at its best, with a chaotic-yet-accessible instrumental layout.
 Founded in 2003, this quartet from Tokyo have enjoyed a rapid rise in the instrumental rock scene following their 2007 sophomore release, “Filmlets”, playing at major festivals like Fuji Rock, SXSW, ArcTanGent and more.
 They display incredible technicality and vision to match their Japanese scene-mates, to the extent of nearly playing tricks on your mind.
 Take a listen below and move on with the rest of their work if you enjoy this short mind-trip.